 1. Promote high-quality sleep.*

 As mentioned above, fresh jujube fruit is sky-high in vitamin C. And that's great news for your skin.
-Not only does vitamin C help protect skin from damage from solar radiation, it also plays a crucial role in the production of collagen, that fibrous protein that forms connective fibers in tissues and has been shown to improve skin elasticity and overall hydration.
+Not only does vitamin C help protect skin4 from damaging solar radiation, it also plays a crucial role in the production of collagen, the fibrous protein that forms connective fibers in tissues and has been shown to support skin elasticity5 and overall hydration6.*

-Teas, soups, and purees made from jujube fruit have traditionally been used to promote healthy digestion.
-A study that examined the effects of a jujube extract on hamsters found that it sped up gastrointestinal transit time; decreased the amount of ammonia in feces, reducing intestinal exposure to toxic compounds; and increased the concentration of short-chain fatty acids, which may help improve the overall health of the gut.
-Another study, this one on humans, found that an extract of jujube helped ease constipation compared to a placebo.
+Teas, soups, and purees made from the jujube fruit have traditionally been used to promote healthy digestion.* A study7 that examined the effects of a jujube extract on hamsters found that it sped up gastrointestinal transit time and helped maintain the concentration of short-chain fatty acids, which may help support the overall health of the gut8.* Another study9, this one on humans, found that an extract of jujube positively impacted constipation compared to a placebo.*

 Where to find (and how to eat) jujube fruit.